LachlanMcCulloch/blog/_posts/2025-05-23-turns-out-writing-a-game-engine-is-more-fun-than-making-a-game.md

 thinking AI wrote this) into Rust, where I’ve been learning how to build a 3D renderer from scratch.

+A fantastic resource exists from Mattia Samiolo over at https://sotrh.github.io/learn-wgpu/.
+This is a wonderful resource to start out and take you from nothing to something.
+Specifically, a grid of rendered cubes with a Blinn Phong shaded model for simulating reflectivity.

 So yeah—that’s what I’ve been up to lately.
 Just plodding along and trying to deepen my knowledge of all concepts presented in here.
 This typically leads to being confronted with a topic (linear algebra required for projecting 3D space